-A recent study conducted by the National Association of Information Destruction (NAID) showed 40% of recycled computers contain personally identifiable information (PII).
+A 2017 study conducted by the National Association of Information Destruction (NAID) showed 40% of recycled computers contain personally identifiable information (PII).
 This is the largest study to date evaluating the presence of personal information on computers, phones, and tablets sold on the secondary market.
 Since so many of the devices we use have electronic storage, no one is safe from the risk when a device reaches the end of its use.

 What kind of information was found on these devices?